We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 Since it doesn’t depend on your personal credit score to qualify, you’re able to work towards an unsecured line of credit while you build your credit on a pre-funded amount.
 So even business owners with bad personal credit can qualify with this credit card issuer.

-Remember that the SBFE reports your payments and activities to other business credit bureaus, so your payments to Divvy will help build your business credit scores for Experian and Equifax, too.
+Remember that the SBFE reports your payments and activities to other business credit bureaus, so your payments to BILL Spend & Expense will help build your business credit scores for Experian and Equifax, too.

 Nav’s Business Boost Plan